Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 For Windows, it will look something like COM3.

 In Terminal/cmd, type `avrdude` to check the AVRDUDE software has been correctly installed.
-It should give you a helpful list of flags and arguments you can use.
+It should give you a helpful list of options you can use.

 Now we can check the programmer and target MCU are connected and being recognised correctly by typing:
 `avrdude -p m328p -b 19200 -c avrisp -P /dev/tty.usbmodem141201 `, replace `m328p` with your MCU type, `19200` with the baud rate of your serial programmer, `avrisp` with your programmer type and `/dev/tty.usbmodem141201` with the port address your programmer is connected to if different from these.